rmiravalles/tf-associate-study-guide/README.md

 For this study guide, I also put the confidence level cell, like the one for AZ-104.
 You can rate your knowledge in a specific area, for later referral.

-I hope you find useful.
+I hope you find it useful.
 Please feel free to add, or change anything.